dojo/widgets/src/chip-typeahead/README.md

 # @dojo/widgets/chip-typeahead

 Dojo's `ChipTypeahead` widget allows users to select multiple values from a dropdown of preconfigured options.
-This widget composes the the `Typeahead` and `Chip` widgets.
+This widget composes the `Typeahead` and `Chip` widgets.

 ## Features